kaeedo/Scrutiny/README.md

     }

 The global state can be any class you want it to be.
 Scrutiny will pass the instance that is passed into the start around to each `PageState` it visits.
-At the end of the run, Scrutiny will return an object which contains some information about your test run, such as the size of the graph, as well as number of steps taken throughout the process.
+At the end of the run, Scrutiny will return an object which contains the generated adjacency graph, as well as a list of individual steps taken, along with the actions performed in each state.
-It looks like this:

 </details>